Mariachi is a musical expression that dates back to at least the 18th century in Western Mexico.

 In 1969 he opened a restaurant called La Fonda in Los Angeles, which featured his group, Los Camperos, as part of a dinner show.
 The success of this enterprise, and of Los Camperos in general have inspired many mariachi groups in the United States.

-In the late 1980s, pop star Linda Ronstadt recorded “Canciones de Mi Padre” and “Más Canciones” with Mariachi Vargas de Tecalitlán and others, which helped promote its popularity among Mexican Americans and to non-Mexican Americans.
+In the late 1980s, pop star Linda Ronstadt recorded “Canciones de Mi Padre” and “Más Canciones” with Mariachi Vargas de Tecalitlán and others, which helped promote its popularity among Mexican Americans and non-Mexican Americans.

 Some U.S. public schools offer mariachi as part of classes.